- Do you think that existing marketing strategies will work in the same manner as they did before the Coronavirus pandemic?

 One data, which has made waves, is how internet activity has increased three fold during the pandemic.
 It also means that more and more people are spending time on social media platforms and on search engines.

 For brands, digital marketing presents an interesting opportunity.
 They can reallocate budgets and resources from traditional marketing to digital marketing.
 This would help businesses amp up their activities and campaigns on search engines and social media.
+However, with so many marketing channels available online, it is a good idea to use marketing resource management (MRM) tools to organize all of your marketing efforts and keep your team in sync.

 4.Cost cutting, efficiency and small teams-